 This proves even more true for highly stressed men, as stress lowers l-arginine in the sperm production paths.
 Supplementation has also been proven to work more effectively when combined with l-glutamate and Yohimbine Hydrochloride.

-L-arginine can also be beneficial in the treatment of female infertility as it actually increases the circulation to the genital tissue in both sexes.
+L-arginine can also be beneficial in the treatment of female infertility, as it can actually increase the circulation to the genital tissue in both sexes.

-Research suggests that L-arginine and NAC together may help to naturally balance hormones, playing a role in helping to alleviate imbalances of estrogen, and PCOS.
+Research suggests that l-arginine and NAC together may help to naturally balance hormones, playing a role in helping to alleviate inbalances of estrogen and PCOS.

 4. STRONGER IMMUNE SYSTEM